Source control (respiratory disease): Mechanisms

+Potentially ineffective methods of source control

+In the past, suggestions have been made that covering the mouth and nose, like with an elbow, tissue, or hand, would be a viable measure towards reducing the transmissions of airborne diseases.
+This method of source control was suggested, but not empirically tested, in the "Control of Airborne Infection" section of a 1974 publication of Riley's Airborne Infection.
+NIOSH also noted that the use of a tissue as source control, in their guidelines for TB, had not been tested as of 1992.

+In 2013, Gustavo et al. looked into the effectiveness of various methods of source control, including via the arm, via a tissue, via bare hands, and via a surgical mask.
+They concluded that simply covering a cough was not an effective method of stopping transmission, and a surgical mask was not effective at reducing the amount of displaced droplets detected compared to the other rudimentary forms of source control.
+Another paper noted that the fit of a face mask matters in its source control performance.
+(However, note that OSHA 29 CFR 1910.134 does not cover the fit of face masks other than NIOSH-approved respirators.)

 Contrast with personal protective equipment

 While source control protects others from transmission arising from the wearer, personal protective equipment protects the wearer themselves.
-Cloth face masks can be used for source control but are not considered personal protective equipment as they have low filter efficiency (generally varying between 2–60%), although they are easy to obtain and reusable after washing.
-There are no standards or regulation for self-made cloth face masks.
+Cloth face masks can be used for source control (as a last resort) but are not considered personal protective equipment as they have low filter efficiency (generally varying between 2–60%), although they are easy to obtain and reusable after washing.
+There are no standards or regulation for self-made cloth face masks, and source control on a well-fitted cloth mask is worse than a surgical mask.

 Surgical masks are designed to protect against splashes and sprays, but do not provide complete respiratory protection from germs and other contaminants because of the loose fit between the surface of the face mask and the face.
 Surgical masks are regulated by various national standards to have high bacterial filtration efficiency (BFE).
 N95/N99/N100 masks and other filtering facepiece respirators can provide source control in addition to respiratory protection, but respirators with an unfiltered exhalation valve may not provide source control and require additional measures to filter exhalation air when source control is required.